 [Section 5G inserted by No. 40 of 1987 s.
 20; amended by No. 36 of 2000 s.
 73.]

 5H.
-Functions of Deputy Electoral Commissioner
+Deputy Electoral Commissioner, functions of

 (1) The Deputy Electoral Commissioner shall assist the Electoral Commissioner as directed by the Electoral Commissioner and shall perform any function delegated to him under section 5G.